-This post is about the most popular Persian food and how to eat Persian food when travelling in Iran.
+This post is a Persian food guide about the most popular Persian food and what to eat in Iran as a traveller.
 Persian food is one of my favourite cuisines in the world.

 Years ago, when I was still a small child and I never even heard of Iran, our family was invited for dinner by an Iranian family.
 I never forgot that evening.
 We had such a great time and the Persian food was delicious.
 Unfortunately, living in the Netherlands, I got very few opportunities to taste home cooked Persian food again.